-This book was originally written for students at institutes of higher learning and universities, though it is also a practical tool for use in non-educational organisations.
+This book was written for students at institutes of higher learning and universities, though it is also a practical tool for use in non-educational organisations.
 It was written as a practical introduction to working on projects.
 More and more students of higher education are being lectured on the theoretical backgrounds of project management.
-This book emphasizes the practical aspects, not the theory.
+This book emphasizes more the practical aspects rather than the theory on Project Management.
 The central theme here is "How do you do that in practice?"
-The imperative voice (commanding) is therefore used in Section 2 of this book.
+The imperative voice (commanding) is therefore used in Part 2 of this book.